-The Magic Stories are a delightful tool for teaching reading comprehension and vocabulary, and they also provide unusual ideas for creative writing.
+The Magic Stories™ is a delightful tool for teaching reading comprehension and vocabulary, and it also provides unusual ideas for creative writing.
 This is a set of six stories (one book per story), each with a set of vocabulary cards and a set of activity pages.
 All components are provided as downloadable PDFs.
-You can buy individual books, but the entire set is very inexpensive.
-There are additional free files that can be downloaded with instructions, assessments, answer keys for the exercise pages, and record-keeping pages.
+You can buy individual books, but since the entire set is very inexpensive, you might prefer to just get the set.
+Additional, free files that can be downloaded include instructions, assessments, answer keys for the exercise pages, and record-keeping pages.

 The stories, all written by Kenneth Hodkinson, are The Magic Hole, The Magic Ax, The Magic Joke, The Magic Hotdog, The Magic Boots, and The Magic Box.
-They are imaginative, outlandish, and unpredictable rather than about magical spells and such.
-Some of the stories have moral messages such as those conveyed by Aesop's Fables.
+They are imaginative, outlandish, and unpredictable, rather than about magical spells and such.
+Some of the stories have moral messages, such as those conveyed by Aesop's Fables.

 Although the readers are intended to be used for independent reading, I might read the story aloud to a second or third grader before expecting them to read it on their own.
 (The stories are delightful and are perfect for reading aloud!)
 The books average about 20 pages each, and they each have a few black-and-white illustrations.

 After reading a story, children can use the five activity pages for that book.
 Each set of activity pages has the same components.
 First is an unusual maze that serves as a clever way to check on reading comprehension.
-Mazes pose statements about what happened in the story.
+The mazes pose statements about what happened in the story.
 Children decide if each statement is true or false, then head in one of two directions based on each answer.
 There are about 20 such statements on each maze, so this is a challenging exercise.
 I think children will find it more fun to complete than typical questions on a worksheet.
 The second and third activity pages have statements for students to complete that explain events in the story.
 The fourth page challenges students to use their imaginations to answer some questions.
-The fifth page has story starters or suggestions for writing that are spinoffs from the story.
+The fifth page has story starters or suggestions for other types of writing that are spinoffs from the story.
 You might assist younger children with the writing activities, or you might use some of them orally.